 In almost every article I read about “How to Make Money with Your Camera” it is suggested to shoot for real estate agents.
-If you have a decent camera and are somewhat versed in how to use it, this can be a great way to make $50 on a couple of shoots.
-However, if you are looking to charge higher prices and start a business you'll need a higher level of quality.
-Today we'll talk about a few secrets of real estate photography that should hopefully launch you ahead of the usual crowd.
-This guide has been put together from tips given by a large community of real estate photographers all over the world.
+If you have a decent camera and are somewhat versed in how to use it, this can be a great way to make a little bit of money with your passion.
+However, if you are looking to charge higher prices and start a business you'll need to raise your level of quality.
+Today we'll talk about a few secrets of real estate photography that can launch you ahead of the usual crowd.
+This guide has been put together using tips from a large community of real estate photographers all over the world.

 Real estate photography is an art, not a science, just like almost every other type of photography.
 Sure, you can be cold and methodical in your shooting and produce the same image time after time.
 However, if you are trying to produce a unique look or certain style (the riches are in the niches), implement a few of these beginner's secrets into your shooting and you'll see a big jump in how fast you get the hang of it.
 These are not in any particular order.

 Shooting wide isn't a mistake, and it's often a requirement for selling a home.
 You want to show the space to potential buyers and not get too artsy.
 However, you don't want to shoot at the same focal length for every shot.
 When you zoom in, even just 10mm, you'll dramatically change the feel of a room.
 As a beginner photographer, my first reaction was to zoom out as far as my lens would take me and then curse the darn thing because it wasn't far enough.
 But, after developing more of an eye for how a room should feel, I noticed that it's OK to not get every wall in the photo.

 Another problem with shooting too wide is you create an unrealistic feeling of space and openness.
 If the back wall looks really, REALLY far away in the photo, buyers might be disappointed to see that the room isn't as big as the photo made it feel.
 Realtors DO NOT want disappointed potential buyers.